BackTable / ENT / Article

 The BackTable ENT Brief

-• Bilateral cleft lips refer to separations that are present on two sides of the lip, while unilateral cleft lips are only present on one side of the lip.
+• A bilateral cleft lip refers to a separation that is present on two sides of the lip, while a unilateral cleft lip is only present on one side of the lip.
 Furthermore, cleft lips can be categorized as incomplete or complete depending on how large the separations between the lip and nostril are.

 • The most common cleft lip repair technique involves recreating the orbicularis oris, the muscular ring around the mouth.
 Dr. Goudy recommends a unilateral cleft lip repair at three or four months and a bilateral cleft lip repair at five or six months.

-• Although scarring is inevitable in cleft lip repair surgery, scars can be disguised as the philtrum.
+• Although a cleft lip scar is inevitable in cleft lip repair surgery, scars can be disguised as the philtrum.

 Table of Contents

-(2) Cleft Lip Pre-operative Considerations: Weight and Nutrition
+(2) Cleft Lip Surgery Considerations: Weight & Nutrition

-(3) Cleft Lip Repair Techniques: Unilateral vs. Bilateral
+(3) Unilateral & Bilateral Cleft Lip Repair Techniques

-Cleft lip is an embryonic malformation that results from a separation of the lip.
+A cleft lip is an embryonic malformation that results from a separation of the lip.
 The condition can arise from environmental or genetic factors.
-Cleft lip can be categorized by bilateral or unilateral and can be further classified as complete or incomplete.
+They can be categorized by unilateral or bilateral cleft lips and further classified as complete or incomplete.